ExplorViz-Archive/explorviz-frontend/README.md

 ## Documentation (WIP)

-* The API documentation is available at https://explorviz.github.io/explorviz-frontend/
+* The API documentation is available [here](https://explorviz.github.io/explorviz-frontend/).

 ## Deployment
 There are two options for you at the moment.
 Browse to our [docker repository](https://github.com/ExplorViz/explorviz-docker).